Chapter 13 Debt Reorganization Plan

 Chapter 13 bankruptcy is a Debt Reorganization Plan.
 It is like throwing all of your debt into a box, and then it’s paid out to one person, known as a Chapter 13 Trustee, who disburses your payments.
+There are several benefits of filing Chapter 13 bankruptcy.

 The first reason is to stop the Student Loan collectors from garnishing your wages.
 Student loans are paid through a plan that can last up to five years.
 They are forced to accept the amount we calculate is their share per the plan.
 It holds them at arm’s length for 5 years and paying them something.
 Also penalties and late fees stop, however, interest still accrues.
 A Chapter 13 Bankruptcy can free your life for 5 years as you try to determine a permanent settlement.